RA-Rob/rift/docs/dashboard-management.md

-# Dashboard Management with Chasm
+# Dashboard Management with Rift

-Chasm provides built-in support for managing Grafana dashboards on the controller node.
+Rift provides built-in support for managing Grafana dashboards on the controller node.
 The `dashboard` command allows you to add, list, and validate Grafana dashboards using JSON files.

 ## Prerequisites